Tom Brady returns vindicated as nostalgia spills over for Patriots homecoming

 By contrast, hall of fame coach Belichick has put his faith in rookie quarterback Mac Jones as he looks to launch a final shot at a seventh Super Bowl crown after instigating a quickfire rebuild.

-While Brady will receive a reception befitting of his place in Patriots history on Sunday night, that is why the Bucs and the NFL’s top-scoring offence are heavy favourites ahead of this primetime matchup.
+While Brady will receive a reception befitting his place in Patriots history on Sunday night, that is why the Bucs and the NFL’s top-scoring offence are heavy favourites ahead of this primetime matchup.

 Bruce Arians’ team may be coming off their first loss in 10 games following a defeat to the Los Angeles Rams last weekend, but Brady is armed by an array of attacking weapons, from Mike Evans and Chris Godwin to Antonio Brown to another returning Patriots legend in Rob Gronkowski.